welann/GridVaultForSui/README.md

 A grid trading bot PoC on the Sui blockchain.
 GridVault automates buy-low-sell-high strategies by placing orders at predefined price intervals within a range.

+> **Note on Trading Pairs**: The smart contracts are generic and theoretically support **any two token pairs** (e.g., ETH/USDC, BTC/USDT, etc.).
+The demo website hardcodes SUI/USDC for simplicity, but you can use any token pair by directly interacting with the Move contracts.

 🚀 **[Live Demo](https://gridvault.vercel.app/)** - Try the GridVault interface on Vercel

 ![Control page](./resources/control.png)